 Respondents who would not have their children vaccinated cited concerns about safety or the belief that their children were not at risk of HPV infection; and contrary to some previous studies, participants’ income or education level did not change their likelihood of accepting vaccination for themselves or their children.
 When asked about their sources of knowledge about the HPV vaccine, Latino women reported their health care provider was the primary source, while non-Latinos cited both health providers and the media.

 Lead author of the study is Luisa Watts, now a student at Miller School of Medicine, University of Miami.
-Co-authors are Maria Wallace, RN, Jose Rauh-Hain, MD, and Whitefield Growdon, MD, Division of Gynecologic Oncology, MGH Cancer Center and Obstetrics and Gynecology Service; Naima Joseph, University of Connecticut School of Medicine, and Alona Muzikansky, MGH Biostatistics.
-The study was supported by the MGH Multicultural Affairs Office and by patient philanthropy.
+Co-authors are Maria Wallace, RN, Jose Rauh-Hain, MD, and Whitefield Growdon, MD, Division of Gynecologic Oncology, Mass General Cancer Center and Obstetrics and Gynecology Service; Naima Joseph, University of Connecticut School of Medicine, and Alona Muzikansky, Mass General Biostatistics.
+The study was supported by the Mass General Multicultural Affairs Office and by patient philanthropy.